MadalinTheGrey/MaT_TitireziiZburatori/README.md

 /api/appointments/:id
 ```

+Allows admins to review appointments.

-- For adding admin reviews
+- required role: admin
-- body: json containing
+- body: json, all fields required
   - "is_approved": pending, approved, rejected
   - "admin_review": explanation for the decision
 - params: ":id" the id of the appointment that is being reviewed

-**Route documentation**:
+**Note for routes**:

 All routes return a status code and:

 - on success: a json with the "message" field usually confirming the action took place successfully.
 - on error: a json with the "error" and eventually "details" fields.

 If the return field is missing from the details for a route this is all the route returns.

+Error codes:
+401 - Unauthorized: The token provided is invalid
+403 - Forbidden: You lack the necessary role for accessing the route

 POST